CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 The security measures planned in the security concept must be implemented in accordance with the implementation plan.
 The implementation status must be documented.
 Target dates and resources must be monitored and controlled.
 The management level is to be informed regularly.

 These reviews should be conducted at set times (at least annually) and may be done in between.
 In particular, findings from security-relevant incidents, changes in the technical or technical-organizational environment as well as changes in security requirements or threats require an adaptation of the existing security measures.
 The results obtained in the individual reviews should be documented.
-It also needs to know what to do with the verification results, as information security can only be effectively maintained if the corrective action is taken based on the verification results.
+It also needs to know what to do with the verification results, as information security can only be effectively maintained if the necessary corrective action is taken based on the verification results.

-Occasional unannounced checks should also be carried out, as announced controls often give a distorted picture of the subject matter.
+Occasionally, unannounced checks should also be carried out as announced checks often give a distorted picture of the subject of the investigation.

 Controls should above all be geared to remedying deficiencies.
-For the acceptance, it is important that this is recognizable to all involved as the aim of the controls and that the controls do not have the character of Schulmeisterei.
+For the acceptance, it is important that this is recognizable to all participants as the aim of the controls and that the controls do not have the character of Schulmeisterei.
 It therefore makes sense to speak with the parties about possible solutions to problems during an inspection and to prepare appropriate remedies.

 It should be decided in the authority or company how to coordinate the activities related to these reviews.
-It is necessary to regulate which security measures have to be checked when and by whom, so that duplication of work is avoided and no areas within an institution remain unchecked.
+It is necessary to regulate which security measures are to be checked when and by whom, so as to avoid duplication of work and to leave areas within an institution unchecked.

 Existing security measures should be reviewed at least once a year.
 In addition, they are always to consider when